kiranjthomas/personal-site/content/_index.md

 # What Will You Find On My Site?

-This site contains the notes I take for when I want to figure out how some technical concept or tool works.
+I like to take notes when I try to understand a technical concept or tool.

+I'm sharing my notes in a blog format in case they are useful to someone else. 🙂